KhaledAhmed2004/lms-mackteplace/public/USER-JOURNEYS.md

 ## 1.6 Student Dashboard Pages

-> Payment করার পরে Student Dashboard এ redirect হবে
+> After payment, Student will be redirected to Dashboard

 ### Dashboard Navigation